nachocaru/xaprb.com/content/blog/2006-06-04-how-to-use-meta-data-to-sort-itself.md

 ### Getting the data

-I wanted my interface-building query to retrieve all meta-data about the desired table, already sorted in the defined order (I don&#8217;t like to sort things in code; that&#8217;s what databases are for).
+I wanted my interface-building query to retrieve all meta-data about the desired table, already sorted in the defined order (I don't like to sort things in code; that's what databases are for).
 The query to fetch the meta-data *without* the ordering is pretty simple:

 <pre>select m.*
 from meta as m
 where m.t = 'marker'</pre>

-To add the ordering, I have to join the meta table to the &#8220;sort&#8221; subset of itself.
+To add the ordering, I have to join the meta table to the "sort" subset of itself.
 To make sure all the meta-data is included in the results even if it has no defined sort order, I use a left join.
-Since there&#8217;s a left join, the &#8220;default&#8221; sort position of 50 is implemented with a `COALESCE`, and to make string data sort as though it&#8217;s numeric, I left-padded everything with zeroes to a width of 2 characters:
+Since there's a left join, the "default" sort position of 50 is implemented with a `COALESCE`, and to make string data sort as though it's numeric, I left-padded everything with zeroes to a width of 2 characters:

 <pre>select m.*
 from meta as m